vlstill/presentations/tedi/pres.md

 - overall behaviour described by **(relaxed) memory model**

-## Memory-Model-Aware Analysis -- My Approach
+## Memory-Model-Aware Analysis -- My Approach I

 - encode the memory model into the program
 - verify it using a verifier without memory model support